-Louise is an Adjunct Professor at the University of Sydney, as well as the Chair of Energy Consumers Australia.
+Louise is an Adjunct Professor at the University of Sydney, Chair of Energy Consumers Australia, a director of the Australian Risk Policy Institute and Vice-Chair of the Australian Advisory Board on Impact Investment.
 She was previously Chair of Bush Heritage Australia, CEO for the Australian National Preventative Health Agency, a Commissioner of the Productivity Commission, and Deputy Chair of the Australian Competition and Consumer Commission.
-Louise has also been Chief Executive of the CHOICE-Australian Consumers’ Association, and served six years on the Prime Minister’s Economic Planning Advisory Council.
+Louise has also been Chief Executive of CHOICE-Australian Consumers’ Association, served six years on the Prime Minister’s Economic Planning Advisory Council and President of the global body Consumers International.
 Louise is also the Deputy Chair of Impact Investing Australia’s Innovation and Outcomes Working Group.

 Adrian is the Chair of First Australians Capital (established to provide capital to Indigenous social enterprises) and is a Board Member of Social Ventures Australia.
 He also holds directorships with Children’s Ground, Indigenous Leadership Network Victoria, and the Goulburn Broken Catchment Management Authority.
 Adrian was the founding Chief Executive Officer of Ganbina, a highly successful Indigenous school-to-work transition program empowering Indigenous communities to achieve true social and economic equality.